MSME Registration – Small Business & SSI Application Online in India

 Technology and Quality Upgradation Scheme:

 Registering under this particular scheme will enable small, micro, and medium enterprises to make use of energy-efficient technologies (EETs) in the production processes in their manufacturing units such that their cost of production is reduced and thereby a clean development or production mechanism is adopted.

 Registering in this scheme comes in handy in terms of receiving the complaints of the Entrepreneurs addressed.
 Under this, owners of the businesses can check their complaints’ status and open them again if they are unsatisfied with the result.

 Under this scheme, the aim is to aid innovators through the implementation of new ideas, designs, or products.
 It offers the required financial assistance for the ‘Business Incubators’.
 It promotes new designs, ideas, products, and others.

 Through this scheme, technology is offered to all business owners for replacing their obsolete and old technology.
 Under this capital, a subsidy is given to all the businesses for upgrading and thereby offering better means for doing their business.
 Under small, micro, and medium enterprises, one can approach any of the banks directly for subsidies.

 PM MUDRA YOJANA:

 The initiative provides funding to MSMEs whose lending requirements are less than INR 10 Lakhs.
-The PM Mudra Yojana takes a longer time to process but offers competitive interest rates and a relaxed repayment tenure.
-In the meantime, if you wish to avail an MSME loan, Visit Lendingkart.com.
+The PM Mudra Yojana takes a longer time to process but offers competitive interest rates and relaxed repayment tenure.
+In the meantime, if you wish to avail of an MSME loan, Visit Lendingkart.com.

 SMILE is a Government of India initiative that works alongside “Make in India” and has a budget of INR 10,000 Crores to enable MSMEs to accelerate growth.
-They offer loans at 8% rate of interest and the repayment tenure is up to 120 months.
+They offer loans at an 8% rate of interest and the repayment tenure is up to 120 months.